The CEO problem with inter-block memory: Gaussian rate-distortion function

 \end{cor} \begin{proof} It suffices to show that the minimum in \eqref{eq:minsumc} is attained by $d_1 = \ldots = d_K$.
 Since each of the terms in the sum in \eqref{eq:minsumc} is a convex function of $d_k$, \detail{To see this, since each term is a rate-distortion function in $\rho_k$ \eqref{eq:Rside}, it is convex and nonincreasing in $\rho_k$, and since $\rho_k$ is a concave function of $d_k$ \eqref{eq:rhokdk}, it follows that each term is also convex in $d_k$.} applying Jensen's inequality concludes the proof. \end{proof}

 Let us think now of adding identical observers by letting $K \to \infty$ in \eqref{eq:sym}.
-Since $\sigma_{\sX\|\sY^{[K]}}^2 \to 0$, had the observers communicated with each other, they could recover the source exactly, and they could operate at sum rate \eqref{eq:noiseless} in the limit.
+Since $\sigma_{\sX\|\sY^{[K]}}^2 \to 0$, had the observers communicated with each other, they could have recovered the source exactly, and they could have operated at the sum rate \eqref{eq:noiseless} in the limit.
 As the following result demonstrates, $\lim_{K \to \infty} R_{\mathrm{CEO}}^{K-\textrm{sym}}(d)$ is actually strictly greater than \eqref{eq:noiseless}, thus a nonvanishing penalty due to separate encoding is present in this regime.
 See \secref{sec:loss} for a more thorough discussion on the loss due to separate encoding.

 \begin{cor}[Many channels asymptotics] In the scenario of \corref{cor:sym},

 \end{cor} \begin{proof} By \lemref{lem:combo} in \secref{sec:est} below,

 Eliminating $d_1$ and $\sigma_{\sX\|\sY^{[K]}}^2$ from \eqref{eq:minsumcsym} using \eqref{eq:d1sym} and \eqref{eq:comboestK}, one readily verifies that